Abibubble/milestone2-harry-potter-quiz/README.md

     * I changed my questions to be a nested array inside an array, which made my referencing each question much simpler, requiring less code.
     * However, when I needed to delete the currentQuestion from the current questionsSet, it wasn't being deleted.
     * I tried delete questionsSet.currentQuestion and delete questionsSet[currentQuestion ], but neither worked.
-    * Changed my questions into a nested array, but neither of the above worked still
+    * Changed my questions into a nested array, but neither of the above worked still.
     * I also tried using .splice(), which also didn't work.
 It was just removing index 1, rather than getting the index number from the currentQuestion variable.
     * I did a bit more research into .splice(), and got it removing the final index of the questionsSet.
     * Finally, I realised I was using currentQuestion.indexOf(); instead of questionsSet.indexOf(currentQuestion).